kevinhartman/kafka-to-eventhub/README.md

 `--group-id` | Kafka group ID used for commit log `--adapter-object` | Fully qualified Scala root-level object name of function to use when converting deserialized data from Kafka to EventHub format
-`--kafka-params-object` | Fully qualified Scala root-level object name of function supplying a custom Kafak parameter map `--compression` | Compress events sent to EventHub using the specified format (currently supports 'gzip' only) `--force` | Skip validation of Kafka parameters
+`--kafka-params-object` | Fully qualified Scala root-level object name of function supplying a custom Kafak parameter map `--compression` | Compress events sent to EventHub using the specified format (currently supports 'gzip' only).
+If compression is used, EventHub consumers must be capable of decompressing data.
+For example, Azure Stream Analytics supports automatic decompression from an EventHub, which can be configured when adding a new input source.
+`--force` | Skip validation of Kafka parameters

 ## Submission